Three insights to disrupt the conflict marginalisation loop with the strategic use of tech for peacebuilding

 Lastly, change in peacebuilding is often slow, which sometimes clashes with the fast-paced online world that calls for immediate rewards and results.
 This could lead to an illusion of change, or that things are getting better due to increased online attention.
 In other cases, there could be a huge hype around the promised potential of emerging technologies to bring solutions to many different problems, including economic marginalisation.

 Maude Morrison and Jerry McCann from Build Up presented both sceptic and supportive arguments for blockchain in peacetech interventions.
 They noted that the hype around this technology to solve all kinds of problems is increasing worldwide.
-Yet, recommended that an analysis of the genuine effects of blockchain in this field should be made, to understand if the alleged potential is in fact materialising on the ground.
+Yet, they recommended that an analysis of the genuine effects of blockchain in this field should be made, to understand if the alleged potential is in fact materialising on the ground.

 Peacetech for economic inclusion: Three calls for action